Specialist Leaders of Education

 Rebecca has monitored and led CPD across the curriculum, moderated writing and supported teachers across the borough.

-SLE specialism: Literacy/ English
+SLE specialism: English and Literacy

 Sarah is an Assistant Head teacher, with experience of teaching across both Key stage 1 and 2.
 She currently leads English and is the Schools Direct and NQT mentor in her current school.
 She has experience coaching middle leaders and students in her mentor role.
 Being a KS1 phase leader and member of the SLT has given Sarah ample experience and opportunities to assess and moderate children's learning at the end of both KS1 and KS2 and she has designed and delivered CPD across a range of schools.